 At first Jean didn’t want to leave her apartment, she knew that if anyone sympathised with her she would cry.

 It was hard when she went back to her volunteer roles in reception and in the bar, but she says: ‘Nobody wants to see someone behind the bar in tears.
 You shut off when you came out of the front door and left your sadness behind until you went back through the door again.’

 A resident who had been widowed told her ‘You have to start making a life for yourself.’
 Another persuaded her play dominoes on a Monday night.

 When Jean started coming down to watch some of the events she says ‘I felt so guilty for enjoying myself.’
 During line dancing she sat at the back for weeks until the residents finally persuaded her to join in.

-Now, aged 76, she is busy almost every night.
+Now in her seventies, she is busy almost every night.
 On Monday night it’s dominoes, on Tuesday she has started a ladies darts team, on Thursday she does line dancing and at the weekend she volunteers in the bar.

 Jean still misses Pete but she says: ‘How can you walk around crying when there are other people in the same position.’

 Many of her friends have been widowed.
 ‘We say we don’t know how we would have coped in our own houses,’ she says.